AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 5*

-Heal an ally you touch of 3d8 damage.
+Heal yourself or an ally you touch of 3d8 damage.

 #### Divination